ZEESHAN8692/Google-Clone/README.md

 # Google Clone Using Tailwind CSS

-Use Picture and log0 from Google.
+Use Picture and log0 from Google..

 Images :-